|Incomplete Data- multiworld simulation experiment (datasetmods) wrote,|

 Whether this is done diplomatically, through intrigue, or through force, Mike block will be continuously shaped by whomever occupies its helm.
 However, to make things more interesting, the penthouse has no locks, and the one BR apartments can be locked or unlocked by those who currently hold the penthouse.
 Additionally, unlike other blocks, Mike does not restrict power usage on his floor.

 Perhaps Mike block will find an equilibrium, but he anticipates it will be an interesting ride until it does.
 The question comes to Mike block residents, can you truly rule with love in the face of ambition, or does might make right?

-Common areas & Public AccessMike block has two common areas, open to all members of the block.
-Which are open sitting spaces with large screens central.
-These screens can function as two-way mirrors into the other common area.
+Common areas & Public AccessMike block has one large common area, open to all members of the block.
+With a communal kitchen space, ample seating, and tables spread throughout the floor, there are any number of places to work, socialize, or otherwise group.
 Additionally, residents looking for entertainment may play one of several strategy games Mike keeps on the floor.

 Mike at present doesn't block other specimens from visiting or even staying over on his floor, but this can change if the Block Leader decides otherwise.
 Visiting specimens will find their powers disabled while on his floor, though residents will not face that same inconvenience.

 About the ScientistNovember (picture) is a tall, dark-skinned man who carries himself with an easy sort of privilege.
 However, unlike someone like Mike, November is loud, outgoing, and jocular.
 If you view that as good, he can be the life of a party.
 If you value warmth or sincerity, he can read as a bit of a douche.
 He's a fun guy, but not a good one.
 He's definitely a "nice guy."
 He's one of the more sociable scientists, willing to engage his specimens and even sometimes hang out with them.
 He tries to run November block almost like a frat house